Aniceti Kitereza: Novel

-The novel is an extended story of traditional life and depicting the history of the Kerewe through three generations.
-It was first published in 1981 in Swahili by Tanzania Publishing House, but was originally completed already in 1945 in Kitereza's mother tongue Kerewe.
+Kitereza's novel titled in Swahili Bwana Myombekere na Bibi Bugonoka na ntulanalwo na bulihwali is an extended story of traditional life, depicting the history of the Kerewe through three generations.
+It was first published in 1980 in Swahili by Tanzania Publishing House, but had originally been written already in 1945 in Kitereza's mother tongue Kerewe.
 As no publishing house wanted to publish a novel in the endangered language Kerewe, Kitereza himself translated the novel into Swahili shortly before his own death, and it took another 35 years to find a publisher.
-Since then, it has been translated into German, Swedish, French and English.
 The novel is the only one written in Kerewe, and the most comprehensive novel on pre-colonial life and customs published in an African language.

-It was translated from Kikerewe into English by Gabriel Ruhumbika, a Tanzanian writer, professor of literature and descendant of Kitereza.
+Since the Swahili edition in 1980, it has been translated into German, Swedish, French and English.
+The 2002 translation into English was published by Tanzanian publisher Mkuki na Nyota.
+It is the only translation directly from Kikerewe and was authored by Gabriel Ruhumbika, a Tanzanian writer, professor of literature and nephew of Kitereza.
 As such, he could consult the author’s manuscripts and diaries.
 The book also presents a comprehensive introduction and explanatory notes on the text.